 Classifier

-The classifier is the behavioral model that produces the routing decision for every send.
-It runs between your agent.send() call and the actual delivery, reading signal families that capture how the send behaves rather than what it claims to be.
+The classifier is the reputation model that scores every send before delivery.
+It runs between your agent.send() call and the actual delivery, reading signal families that capture how the send behaves so the system can protect deliverability without you maintaining the rules.

-• Engagement curves.
+- Engagement curves.
 Open rate, reply rate, complaint rate, bounce rate, unsubscribe rate.
-Post-send signals re-classify future sends.
+Post-send signals re-score future sends.

-• Per-agent baseline.
+- Per-agent baseline.
 Each agent develops a behavioral signature over its first ~200 sends.
-Deviation from baseline triggers re-routing.
+Deviation from baseline raises the reputation-risk score.

 Transparency

-Every send response includes classifier_score(0–1, where higher means more likely to route to Mixed or Outbound) and top_signals— the four highest-weighted features that drove the decision.
-You can see exactly why a send went where it did.
+Every send response includes classifier_score(0–1, where higher means higher reputation/complaint risk) and top_signals— the highest-weighted features that drove the score.
+You can see exactly why a send was scored the way it was, and what the sending layer did with it (suppression-at-send, complaint auto-suspend).

-If you disagree with a routing decision, request manual review from the dashboard.
-Reviews complete within an hour during business hours and update the per-agent baseline so future sends route correctly.
+If you disagree with a score, request manual review from the dashboard.
+Reviews complete within an hour during business hours and update the per-agent baseline so future sends score correctly.

 Built for agents.